Crime Museum: Collections

 The museum displays more than 500 exhibits, each at a constant temperature of 17 C. These include historic collections and more recent artefacts, including a substantial collection of melee weapons (some overt, some concealed, all of which have been used in murders or serious assaults in London), shotguns disguised as umbrellas and numerous walking-stick swords.
 The museum also contains a selection of hangman's nooses, including that used to perform the UK's last-ever execution, and death masks made for criminals executed at Newgate Prison and acquired in 1902 on the prison's closure.

-There are also displays from famous cases which include Charlie Peace and letters allegedly written by Jack the Ripper.
-The infamous From Hell letter is not part of the collection.
+There are also displays from famous cases which include Charlie Peace's belongings and letters allegedly written by Jack the Ripper, though the infamous From Hell letter is not part of the collection.
 The more recent exhibits on display include the ricin-filled pellet that killed Bulgarian dissident Georgi Markov in 1978, a model of the possible umbrella that fired the pellet, the fake De Beers diamond from the Millennium Dome heist and Dennis Nilsen's actual stove and bathtub.

-Other items no longer on public display include items that once belonged to Charles Black, the most prolific counterfeiter in the Western Hemisphere.
-These include a set of printing plates, a remarkable series of forged banknotes, and a cunningly hollowed-out kitchen door once used to conceal them.
+Objects not currently on display include items that once belonged to Charles Black, the most prolific counterfeiter in the Western Hemisphere, including a set of printing plates, a remarkable series of forged banknotes, and a cunningly hollowed-out kitchen door once used to conceal them.